-The Time-Vertex signal processing framework \citep{grassi2017time,liu2019graph} is specifically designed for this kind of setting.
-For a time-varying graph signal $X \in \mathbb{R}^{N \times M}$, the time-vertex framework considers a joint graph $J$ which is the Cartesian product of a graph $G$ that underlies the $N$ rows and a temporal ring graph $T$ that underlies the $M$ columns.
+The Time-Vertex signal processing framework \cite{grassi2017time,liu2019graph} is specifically designed for this kind of setting.
+For a time-varying graph signal $\mathbf{X} \in \mathbb{R}^{N \times M}$, the time-vertex framework considers a joint graph $J$ which is the Cartesian product of a graph $G$ that underlies the $N$ rows and a temporal ring graph $T$ that underlies the $M$ columns.
 A smooth signal on this product graph is not only smooth upon $G$, but also enjoys temporal smoothness upon $T$.
 The joint time-vertex Fourier transform (JFT) is simply applying the graph Fourier transform (GFT) on the $G$ dimension and the discrete Fourier transform (DFT) on the $T$ dimension.
-It can further be shown that the graph Laplacian quadratic form of a matrix $X$ on $J$ is simply the summation of the quadratic forms along each dimension
+It can further be shown that the graph Laplacian quadratic form of a matrix $\mathbf{X}$ on $J$ is simply the summation of the quadratic forms along each dimension

-where $x$ is the column-wise vectorization of $X$, and $L_J$, $L_G$, $L_T$ denote the Laplacian of $J$, $G$, $T$.
+where $\mathbf{X}$ is the column-wise vectorization of $\mathbf{X}$, and $\mathbf{L}_J$, $\mathbf{L}_G$, $\mathbf{L}_T$ denote the Laplacian of $J$, $G$, $T$.